B2B Marketing Examples, Types & Strategies

 Launching a B2B podcast is one of the savviest marketing strategies a company can implement today.

-Not only does a podcast help you reach more of your audience but it’s a platform to build relationships with your ideal buyers.
+Not only does a podcast help you reach more of your audience but it’s a platform for content based marketing with your ideal buyers.

 Instead of sending another pitch to a potential customer, ask them to be interviewed on your podcast.
 This way…